Manta Point Nusa Penida and Nusa Lembongan

 You can’t chase them, the more you chase the more they will swim away from you.
 Never to try it, they swim so fast and even you see them swim gracefully and slow.

-Prepare your underwater camera and set to autofocus, our suggestion is you may set the pre manual focus on 1 -1,5 meters, you may capture when they swim or just passing by not doing the cleaning position ( stationary), bubbles scared them away, find the good angle and see where it goes, keep calm, do not moving or finning too fast.
+Prepare your underwater camera and set to autofocus, our suggestion is you may set the pre manual focus on 1 -1,5 meters, you may capture when they swim or just passing by not doing the cleaning position (stationary), bubbles scared them away, find the good angle and see where it goes, keep calm, do not moving or finning too fast.

 Nusa Penida and Nusa Lembongan Dive Sites

-- Crystal Bay
+Crystal Bay

-Experienced or advanced diver only !
+Dive Sites for Experienced or advanced diver only!

-- Batu Nunggul
+Batu Nunggul

 Note about Diving in Nusa Penida and Nusa Lembongan :